 - Keyword stuffing.
 The search engines have gotten smarter and this will cause your site to be penalized.

 - Avoid long chunks of text.
-The attention spans of internet surfers is shorter than that of book readers so break your content into short, meaningful paragraphs and use proper headlines and sub-headlines.
+The attention spans of internet surfers are shorter than that of book readers so break your content into short, meaningful paragraphs and use proper headlines and sub-headlines.

-- Having No Call to Action – What is the objective of your site?
+- No Call to Action – What is the objective of your site?
 Lead generation?
 Direct Sales?
-Whatever your object is, drive them to that action by placing appropriate Calls to Action buttons and phrases.
+Whatever your objective is, you should drive them to that action by placing appropriate Calls to Action buttons and phrases.

 - Poor use of images – The wrong image, the wrong size, the wrong placement – these are just three things that can make a potential customer's mind wander.
 And if you let their mind wander, it may just wander all the way over to one of your rivals.

 - Personal Twitter/Facebook Feed – Do Not show your personal social media feeds on your professional site.